Cliffy57/SEUS-v11.0-Minecraft-Shader/README.md

 # SEUS-v11.0-Minecraft-Shader
-A Minecrfat Shader slightly modified by myself
+A Minecraft Shader slightly modified by myself